 Whether you’re a three customer or not, cancelling your SIM will prevent anyone using your account.
 If you have insurance your phone should get replaced, and obtaining a new SIM from Three over the phone or in store is a doddle, even if you’re on one of our SIM only deals.

-To retrieve all your precious details make sure everything is being backed up somewhere, as phones don’t typically save everything to your SIM anymore.
-Checking to make sure all your crucial pics and contacts are being synced to the Cloud and not just internal storage is a good plan.
-If your phone does get lost or stolen, use the Wipe Phone function on both iPhone and Android so no one can get access to your passwords, photos or accounts.
+To retrieve all your details, make sure you’re backing everything up somewhere, as phones don’t typically save everything to your SIM anymore.
+It’s a good plan to check that all your crucial pics and contacts are being synced to the Cloud, and not just internal storage.
+If your phone does get lost or stolen, use the Wipe Phone function on both iPhone and Android, so that no one can get access to your passwords, photos or accounts.

 When you boot up your new SIM on your phone, you can re-sync your favourite apps, contacts, bookmarks and messages by logging back into your Google account and re-downloading WhatsApp.
 If that fails, you should always have a hard back-up on your computer.
 You could also take this as an opportunity to refresh and get rid of those photos you don’t care for and clear that inbox!

 Contact us as soon as possible.
 We’ll stop someone messing with your account, help sort a replacement for you and get you in working order ASAP.
 Our lost and stolen line is open 24 hours a day, 7 days a week for your benefit.
 Once that’s done we’ll stop anyone accessing billing information, buying anything using your phone and ordering anything on your account.
 We can also blacklist the handset so they can’t benefit from it anymore.

 For lost or stolen phones call 333 from a Three phone, or 03333 381 001 from any other phone.*

 For Mobile Broadband call 500 from a Three phone, or 03333 381 003 from any phone.*

 If your device is lost or stolen while travelling abroad, call +44 7782 333 333.